 - If the knee has active skin or joint infection

 - You have been injected with cortisone, hyaluronic acid, or PRP.
-It would be best to wait until the body has absorbed the cortisone or hyaluronic acid (the exact time varies depending on the drug).
+It would be best to wait until the body has absorbed the cortisone or hyaluronic acid (the exact time varies by drug).

 - The knee contains metal for a replacement